amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 In the previous lab, you attached to the running container to get *stdout*, but no one should be doing that in production and it's good operational practice to implement a centralized logging solution.
 ECS offers integration with [CloudWatch logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) through an awslogs driver that can be enabled in the container definition.

-In the Advanced container configuration, scroll down until you get to the **Storage and Logging** section where you'll find **Log Configuration**.
+In the "Advanced container configuration" section, scroll down until you get to the "Storage and Logging" section where you'll find **Log Configuration**.

 Select **awslogs** from the *Log driver* dropdown.